 There was a softness around him, and a languor crept upon his limbs.
 A sense of his own identity came upon him with a sudden force, and he felt the power of it.
 He was himself, and he knew what he had been.

-Others have written more eloquently and with more length than I about Stoner.
+Others have written more eloquently and at more length than I about Stoner.
 I encourage you to read their essays:

 There are plenty more, but these are the four I most enjoyed.